TomasMikula93/Weather-Application-REST-API/README.md

 - feel free to contact me!

 ## My Notes
-- for EMAIL ACTIVATION LINK, i use gmail ( smtp.gmail.com ) .
+- for EMAIL ACTIVATION LINK, I use gmail ( smtp.gmail.com ) .
 You must have EmailConfig and application.properties modified.
   From May 2022, you must use generated "application password" (-> Google Account/Settings) instead of you login password.